 Speaking about the show Chung said, "Architecture is when someone's able to combine art and purpose, and make it meaningful.
 We want to meet the owners, the architects, the clients, the characters behind this great stuff...
 I think most people out there think that architecture is a dry and academic topic, and I'm here to say it's not, actually architecture is pretty cool, and I want to show it to you."

-In the ‘sizzle’ reel – that’s promo, for us laypeople – Chung talks about the Lou Ruvo Center for Brain Health in Las Vegas, designed by Frank Gehry (bonus points for anyone who spots the nod to The Simpsons).
-Chung mentioned that it wasn’t just the building itself, but rather the story behind it that grabbed their attention.
-Watch the clip below for a sneak peak!
+In the 'sizzle' reel - that's promo, for us lay-people - a bouncy Chung talks about the Lou Ruvo Center for Brain Health in Las Vegas, designed by Frank Gehry (Bonus points for anyone who spots the nod to The Simpsons).
+Chung mentioned that it wasn't just the building itself, but rather the story behind it that grabbed their attention.
+Lou Ruvo was inspired to bring a world-class Alzheimer's clinic to Las Vegas, after losing his father to the disease.
+In the reel, you will learn the story and see glimpses of Chung exploring the less-seen side of Las Vegas.